Skip to main content

 }

-Rotate the organization service token.
+Rotate your organization service token.
 The current token is set to expire after a grace period (in seconds), and a new service token is returned.
 Use this for key rotation and security best practices.

 Authentication